 Leuze is an international sensor expert for automation technology.
-With curiosity and determination, we – the Sensor People – have been forerunners for innovations and technological milestones in industrial automation for more than 50 years.
+With curiosity and determination, we – the Sensor People – have been forerunners for innovations and technological milestones in industrial automation since 60 years.
 The success of our customers is what drives us.

 Yesterday.
 Today.
 Tomorrow.